All Products

 ApsaraDB RDS:Supabase

-RDS Supabase is a managed Supabase service provided by ApsaraDB RDS for PostgreSQL.
-You can use this service to quickly build backend services on ApsaraDB RDS for PostgreSQL for various scenarios, such as minimum viable product (MVP) validation, AI application development, and software-as-a-service (SaaS) platforms.
+RDS Supabase is a managed Supabase service provided by RDS for PostgreSQL.
+You can use this service to quickly build backend services on top of RDS for PostgreSQL, ideal for use cases such as minimum viable product (MVP) validation, AI Application Development, and SaaS platforms.

 Features